 And, that’s where it can become difficult, for, sometimes, that person is a friend or a loved one, and because of human emotions, we all want to think the best of those we love.
 So, there is a tendency to want to blur the distinctions between truth and error, and, at least imply that we’re all part of the family, and we’re all heading for the same eternity.

 But, that’s just not the case.
 Spiritually, prophetically, christianity is Babylon.
-Those who are Messiah’s (they have received the covenant—the Holy Spirit) are Y’isra-el.
+Those who are Messiah’s (they have received the covenant—the seal of the Holy Spirit) are Y’isra-el.
 Babylon and Y’isra-el are not the same family.
 Babylon will be destroyed.
 Y’isra-el will live eternally.
 One cannot be part of both families.

 Now, there are those who believe in Messiah Yahoshua, and have faith that they will receive the covenant, but their adoption by the Most High has not yet been declared.
 Those who endure in that belief before others (usually enduring persecution, and risking human relationships), will be saved—they will receive the covenant and be told they are Yah’s children.
 But, they are those who believe the truth—they are not those who stand opposed to it.

-Those who have no interest in leaving Babylon (christianity) are, in no ways, spiritually related to those who have been made Jews by circumcision of the heart—the indwelling of the Holy Spirit.
+Those who have no interest in leaving Babylon (christianity) are, in no ways, spiritually related to those who have been made Jews by circumcision of the heart—the indwelling of the Holy Spirit (Romans 2:29).
 And, those who have been added to Y’isra-el are given the evidence of it (1 John 5:10).

-Those who have merely declared a “personal decision” or prayed a “sinner’s prayer,” and believe that saved them, are not Y’isra-el.
+Those who have merely declared a “personal decision” or prayed a “sinner’s prayer,” and believe those things saved them, are not Y’isra-el.
 They may be sincere in their beliefs, but they are sincerely wrong.
 They cling to a counterfeit of the true faith—and no counterfeit is of the Holy Spirit.

 And, when that kind of distinction is made with someone, the result will often be exactly what “enduring in belief” is all about, which is to suffer persecution, mocking, ridicule, anger, hatred, and ultimately, rejection.
 In the end, those who embrace a false belief system like christianity, and who are told, in no uncertain terms, that they are not saved by their christianity, will often not respond affectionately toward the messenger of the Spirit’s truth.